kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 - Scheduler initialization check logging an error when `PostFilter` plugins do not implement `PodGroupPostFilter`.
 - E2E test promoted to conformance
 - Performance benchmarks have well defined thresholds and are run as part of the scheduler-perf of sig-scalability-benchmarks
-- Performance is acceptable for large scale clusters (5k nodes as officially supported size for scheduler)
 - All known issues resolved